HaLoRA: Hardware-aware Low-Rank Adaptation for Large Language Models Based on Hybrid Compute-in-Memory Architecture: Experiments and Analysis

-\textbf{HaLoRA finetuning.} We conduct experiments on two variants of the LLaMA 3.2 family: LLaMA-1B and LLaMA-3B with 1.3 billion and 3.2 billion parameters, respectively.
+We conduct experiments on Qwen2.5 0.5B, which has 0.5 billion parameters, and two variants of the LLaMA-3.2 family: LLaMA-1B and LLaMA-3B, with 1.3 billion and 3.2 billion parameters, respectively.
 Following \cite{hu_llmadapter}, we employ the 170k samples for training.
-As shown in Fig. \ref{method_fig}, we insert the LoRA branches into five modules: query/key/value/up/down projection layers.
-The rank in LoRA is 4.
-For the random noise, we sample noise every 400 steps ($N=400$) and set the noise level at 0.01.
+As shown in Fig. \ref{method_fig}, we insert the LoRA branches into five modules: query/key/value/up/down projection. \re{ Specifically, the random noise is injected exclusively into the frozen pretrained weights $W_0$ during the forward pass to simulate hardware non-idealities.
+The training dataset $\mathcal{D}_{train}$ remains noise-free and clean.
+This approach ensures that the LoRA branches learn to compensate for weight perturbations rather than adapting to noisy inputs. } The rank in LoRA is 4.
+For the random noise during training, we sample noise from a Gaussian distribution every 400 steps ($N=400$), and add the noise to the original weights.
+The noise level $\sigma$ is set as the typical value 0.01 following \citep{agarwal2016resistive}.
 We train on a single NVIDIA A100 GPU with a batch size of 16 for 3 epochs while the learning rate is 1e-4.
-It takes around 2 hours to finetune the 1B version LLaMA 3.2.
+The $\mu$ is set to be 0.1.
+It takes around 2 hours to finetune the 1B version LLaMA-3.2.